pu2clr/SI4844/README.md

 See also: [Bi-Directional Logic Level Converter Hookup Guide ](https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide/all) for more details.

+Once again, it is important to emphasize that there is currently an abundance of low-cost boards  that will work safely with SI48XX devices without the need for a bidirectional level converter.
+Consider using other boards instead of an Arduino Nano or Uno, such as those based on the LGT8F328, ESP32, ESP8266, RPi PICO, and STM32.

 #### Arduino Nano, LCD16x02, Push Buttons and SI4844 pin connections